com-480-data-visualization/MAP/README.md

 **10% of the final grade**

+- For the report, please proceed to `./m2/report.pdf`
-Please proceed to './m2/report.pdf' and https://aryanahadinia.github.io/flightdelay/ for the website.
+- For the deployed website, please proceed to https://aryanahadinia.github.io/flightdelay/
+- For the source code of the website, please proceed to https://github.com/AryanAhadinia/flightdelay

 ## Milestone 3 (30th May, 5pm)